-Q #18) Do you think that testing can be done only at the UI level?
+Q #21) Do you think that testing can be done only at the UI level?

-Today as we are moving to Agile mode, testing is not limited to the UI layer.
-Early feedback is imperial for any agile project.
+Answer: Today as we are moving to the Agile mode, testing is not limited to the UI layer.
+Early feedback is imperial for an agile project.
 If we concentrate only on the UI layer, we are actually waiting until the UI is developed and available to test.

-Q #19) How do you select which automation tool is best suited for you?
+Q #22) How do you select which automation tool is best suited for you?

 Answer: Selecting the automation tool depends upon various factors like:

-- Management overhead like cost and budget
+- Management overhead like cost and budget.

-- Time to learn and implement the tool
+- Time to learn and implement the tool.

 - Type of support available for the tool.